Valga County: Music and dramatics

 Madis Kõiv (1929-2014) spent his childhood in Tõrva and in Valga.
 He worked as a lecturer and scientist.
 He wrote plays, prose and radio dramas and he was interested in painting.
 He won the "Tuglas Short Story Award" three times and he was the cavalier of "4th Class Order of National Coat of Arms".

 Lembit Eelmäe (1927–2009), born in Helme, was one of the best-known actors of Valga County.
 He got popularity by his role as Jürka in a play called Põrgupõhja uus Vanapagan written by Jaan Tooming.
 The actress Meta Luts (1905–1958) was born in Riidaja Parish.
 She started her career from the theatre Endla, worked in Estonia and in the Estonian Drama Theatre.
 Actress Silvia Laidla (1927–2012) was born in Valga and spent over fifty years on the stage and appeared in films, television and radio.
 The actress Anne Veesaar was born in Valga in 1957.
 She has worked in Rakvere Theatre and in Vanalinnastuudio.
 One of her best-known roles is in a TV show Õnne 13.
-Adeele Sepp is a well-known actress and producer of the theatre Ugala.
+Adeele Jaago is a well-known actress and producer of the theatre Ugala.
 She was born in 1989 in Tõrva.
 Her best-known role is in a popular TV show Kättemaksukontor.
 Aarne Soro, born in Tõrva, is also an actor of the theatre Ugala.
 Lea Tormis, known as a theatre scientist and a critic, was born in the village of Pikassilla in 1932.